Committee on Disability Issues in Psychology

 The mission of the committee is to:

-Promote the awareness of disability issues in psychological research as well as specific research activity in disability areas; and
+Promote the awareness of disability issues in psychological research as well as specific research activity in disability areas.

 Promote inclusion of knowledge about disabilities and disability issues in education, training programs and professional development of psychologists.

 The committee shall consist of six APA members to be appointed for staggered terms of three years.
 Members should have expertise in one or more of the missions listed above.
-The committee shall report to council through the Board for the Advancement of Psychology in the Public Interest (BAPPI).
+The committee shall report to council through the BAPPI.

-The Committee on Disability Issues in Psychology (CDIP) presented its 2012 Distinguished Contributions to the Advancement of Disability Issues in Psychology Award to Rhoda Olkin, PhD, in recognition of her contributions and commitment to promoting inclusion of individuals with disabilities in professional psychology.
+The Committee on Disability Issues in Psychology (CDIP) presented its 2014 Distinguished Contributions to the Advancement of Disability Issues in Psychology Award to Susanne Bruyère, PhD, and Leonard Diller, PhD, in recognition of their contributions and commitment to promoting inclusion of individuals with disabilities in professional psychology.